Boosting Financial Capability and Self Sufficiency for Very Low-Income Residents in AHC’s Affordable Housing Communities: Dollars & Sense

 7. Impact: How has your project made a difference so far?

 Resident Services has offered onsite programs to low-income residents at our Baltimore properties for 10 years.
-We started an eviction prevention program in 2009 after resident surveys disclosed a strong need for stabilizing families.
-The program expanded later to include financial capability and others.
+We started with eviction prevention in 2009 and expanded later to include financial capability and job readiness.

-These programs have become so strong that we have begun to replicate them first at AHC’s Arlington properties, then nationwide.
+We continue to make significant investments in these communities through better housing and onsite Resident Services.
+These programs have become so strong that we have begun to replicate them first at AHC’s properties in VA, then nationally, through NeighborWorks America.

 8a.
 Spread Strategies: Moving forward, what are the main strategies for scaling your impact?

 We are now working to replicate our Financial Capability program in Arlington, VA, then nationwide.
-A consultant will help evaluate our program and develop a tool kit to help other organizations implement their own financial capability programs.
-Learning about emerging products and technology will help with scaling.
+A consultant is helping evaluate our programs and developing a tool kit for other organizations to scale.
+Using emerging products and technology will help with scaling.

-AHC does not develop and evaluate its programming in isolation.
-Community engagement informs our actions every step of the way.
-AHC works to engage residents in developing and implementing our work through surveys, feedback, and intentional development of resident leaders.
+AHC engages residents in developing and implementing our work through surveys, feedback, and intentional development of resident leaders.

 8b.
 If applicable, which of the following scaling strategies have you launched?